General Tso’s Cauliflower Tacos

 Last month, we walked by and saw a sign on the door that said they were closed for vacation.
 This is actually very normal for them – they always take an annual vacation around the time of Chinese New Year.
 But when one week turned into two weeks, and then a month, we started to get very worried.

 It’s only been about a month, but we’re already missing Ruby’s General Tso’s Chicken something terribly.
-Knowing that I’ll never be able to recreate their delicious chicken recipe, I decided to try my hand at General Tso’s cauliflower.
+Knowing that I’ll never be able to recreate their delicious chicken recipe, I decided to try my hand at General Tso’s meatballs and now, this General Tso’s cauliflower.

 The ingredients for these General Tso’s Cauliflower Tacos are easy to find at your grocery store!